BorisWild/boriswild.github.io/README.md

  | **SQL** | DBMS_profiler, SQL Trace&TKProf|

  ## Top Projects
- 1. **QRepublik 2021-2022**
+ **1. QRepublik 2021-2022**

    Worked as a fullstack middle+ web developer.

    On the frontend worked with `NextJs11` and `Ant Design`.
 Built payment, billing, pricing plan and user settings pages.
-Added different menus, buttons, switchers and icons.
+Added different menus, buttons, switchers and icons to the UI.
 Implemented multilanguage translation and localization, using `i18Next` and SSG for landing page:  [https://qrepublik.com/](https://qrepublik.com/)

    On the backend developed web app RESTful api using `Laravel9` and documented it with `Swagger`.
 Developed country balancer(according to user country, it redirects to different servers), registration(with encryption of user data according to GPDR), authentication(with two factor auth), qr-code generator(with image uploading and editing), corp section with dashboard for analitics for three roles(departments, managers, employes) and so on...
    - To see production build, please visit: [https://my.qrepublik.id/auth](https://my.qrepublik.id/auth)
    - Description of api routes and features can be found here:  [https://apidev.qrepublik.id/api/documentation](https://apidev.qrepublik.id/api/documentation)

+ **2. picsAI 2022**

+  Worked as a fullstack sinior web developer and devOps.

+ Developed an interactive tool for generating big amount of data, using `React Js` and for training a model on this data with `Tensorflow Js`.

+ Also built a landing page, using `NextJs12` and `Styled components`, with docs about service.
+On the backend routes for uploading files and resiving json data were created using `Node Js + Express + Mongo Db`.

+ Everything was deployed to VPS as `Docker` containers using `gitHub` actions and `Nginx` as a reverse proxy.

  **Last Advanced Payed Training**
  - 2020: RefactoringGuru - Design Patterns and Refactoring Methods